 A representation, when wrongly made, either innocently or intentionally, is a misrepresentation.
-Misrepresentation may bedefraud the other party.
+Misrepresentation may be-

 - 1. An innocent or unintentional misrepresentation, or - 2.
-An intentional, deliberate or willful misrepresentation with intent to deceive or
+An intentional, deliberate or willful misrepresentation with intent to deceive or defraud the other party.

 The former is called "misrepresentation" and the latter "fraud".